 These are some examples of geotagged photos where I used the Fenix 3 in different types of travel environments.

 Other Useful Features of the Fenix 3

 Creating GPS tracks is a pretty mundane function of what is really quite a feature-packed watch.
 Here are some of the other apps and widgets I find useful for traveling and photography:

 - Sunset and sunrise times.
 It adjusts for your specific location for that day.
 Unfortunately there’s no way to move forward or back in dates with the default widget (but you can with the Sun & Moon widget (see below)), but it’s very handy for looking up the next sun couple of daytime transitions.

 - Moon phases.
-If the moon factors in in any way to what you’re shooting this can be helpful, especially when used with the sun and moon widget.
+If the moon factors in in any way to what you’re shooting this can be helpful, especially when used with a sun and moon widget.

 - Compass.
 A very handy digital compass that’s useful not just in your wanders but also in working out the bearing of your shot.

 - Altimeter.
 The built in altimeter is handy for any kind of climbing or even hiking.
 Calculating altitude accurately is a pretty complicated thing to do and requires calibration.
 The Fenix 3 has both a barometric and GPS altimeter functions, and the GPS altimeter information can be used to calibrate the barometric altimeter.

 - Temperature.
 I’ve only found this to be moderately useful.
 Because the watch sits on your body, things like body heat and clothing sleeves can throw it off.
 If temperature readings are important to you, you’ll probably want to use the external sensor that Garmin makes (sold separately).

 There are some useful third-party apps worth looking at as well: